The QuickFrame AI Prompting Handbook for Performance TV

 1. Tone Modifiers

-These help set the emotional vibe — the undercurrent of feeling your ad conveys.
-Choose a tone that aligns closely with your brand personality.
-Tone influences everything from visuals to pacing and music, so the more specific you can be, the better.
-Think of words like “aspirational, triumphant”, “cheeky, self-aware”, or “warm, reassuring”.
+These set the emotional undercurrent of your ad, the feeling your brand conveys from first frame to last.
+You want to choose a tone that aligns closely with your brand personality.
+It can influence everything from visuals to pacing and music, so the more specific you are, the better.
+Think of words like: “aspirational, triumphant,” “cheeky, self-aware,” or “warm, reassuring.”

 Example prompts for this building block: